the Future of Europe

 EUROPEUM Institute for European Policy is a non-profit, non-partisan and independent think-tank focussing on European integration and cohesion.
 EUROPEUM was founded in 1998 with the goal of supporting the Czech Republic’s efforts to become a fully-fledged member of the EU, and has established itself as a respected think-tank in the Czech Republic and across Europe.
-In 2017 it has been ranked as the 5th best think-tank in CEE and therefore the best in the Czech republic.
+Two years in a row it has been ranked as the 2nd best think-tank in CEE and therefore the best in the Czech Republic.
 EUROPEUM fulfils its motto “Czech vision for Europe, European vision for the Czechs” through research, educational activities, publications, conferences and seminars.
 It also intensively cooperates with Czech and European institutions and partners, and formulates concrete recommendations aiming to ameliorate the functioning of the EU and its policies.
 Since becoming the first Central European think-tank to open its Brussels office in 2016, EUROPEUM is now fully operational in the heart of the European Union, where it follows the debates on EU policies and politics from close and contributes to them by strengthening the voice of the Czech Republic and other central and east European countries.
 Moreover, it organizes, in association with the Institute of International Relations, the most high profile conference on EU issues in the Czech Republic – the Prague European Summit.
 As it aims to find common answer to the key questions in the economic, social, foreign-political and institutional areas, it triggers a strategic and open debate on the future of the EU among high-level political representatives, government officials, business representatives, academicians and journalists from the Czech Republic, EU and V4 countries.
-EUROPEUM also regularly hosts events on EU related topics at the European House in Prague: the trademark event, Café Evropa, takes place every month and targets the general public by offering debates in Czech language.
-It has also recently started launching events in the regions, reaching the general public also in major Czech cities.
-As EUROPEUM has concentrated on a long-term basis on educating the youth about the EU, it fulfils such goal by organizing two major projects: the European Summer School, which has been focusing for more than 15 years on EU issues and is being attended by university students from all over the world; and EuropaSecura, in which around 1000 high school students, divided into teams from the whole country, compete yearly on topics of EU and NATO security.
+EUROPEUM also regularly hosts more than 100 events on EU related topic, such as these in a series of Café Evropa debates targeting the general public by offering debates in Czech language.
+Additionally, it organizes events in the regions, reaching the general public also in major Czech cities.
+Most of these events are still happening online due to COVID-19 restrictions.
+As EUROPEUM has also concentrated on a long-term basis on educating the youth about the EU, it fulfils such goal by organizing two major projects: the European Summer School, which has been focusing for more than 15 years on EU issues and is being attended by university students from all over the world; and EuropaSecura, in which around 1000-1500 high school students, divided into teams from the whole country, compete every year on topics of EU and NATO security.

 Institute of International Relations, Prague